Unpacking Black Hole Complementarity: Quantum cloning?

-On this scenario, straightforwardly and immediately, descriptive complementarity fails.
-That is, if we take both the exterior and infalling descriptions representationally seriously, we have an inconsistency with quantum mechanics.
-After all, the exterior description will say that Alice's clone exists in the exterior and the infalling description will say that Alice exists in the interior.
-And these two clones can be located on a slice that's smooth across the horizon.
-Consequently, if both descriptions are simultaneously valid, we have, upon radiation of the relevant degrees of freedom, a quantum cloning process.
+In this scenario, descriptive complementarity fails.
+Taking both the exterior and infalling descriptions representationally seriously, we have an inconsistency with quantum mechanics.
+To see this, note that the exterior description will say that Alice's clone exists in the exterior, in the radiation.
+Moreover, in the exterior region, the exterior and infalling descriptions agree.
+But on the infalling description, Alice exists in the interior as well.
+On the infalling description, one can construct spacelike slices that are smooth across horizon, because on this description there is no stretched horizon and the horizon is locally indistinguishable from empty space.
+Now, because the infalling description contains Alice in the interior and Alice in the exterior (by virtue of its agreement with the exterior description), we can define smooth slices which contain clones.
+Consequently, we have, upon radiation of the relevant degrees of freedom, a quantum cloning process.
+This patently violates quantum mechanics, and hence we must conclude that descriptive complementarity fails.